javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 Arrays support both operations.

-In practice, we need it very often.
+In practice we need it very often.
 For example, a queue of messages that need to be shown on-screen.

 There's another use case for arrays -- the data structure named [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).